dibgerge/configs/README.md

 4. Change the `oh-my-posh` init command to the following:
    `eval "$(oh-my-posh init zsh --config $HOME/.config/ohmyposh/powerlevel10k_rainbow.toml)"`

+## Waybar theme

+This is the top bar which comes with Hyprland and in particular ML4W theme.
+The waybar has its own theme, and the given theme config customize it to look nicer (to my taste) than the built in themes that come with ML4W.
+To use it, copy the folder `waybar/themes/colorful` to the location `~/.config/waybar/themes` on local machine.

 ## Tmux

 Instal TPM package manager and Nord-theme https://www.nordtheme.com/docs/ports/tmux/installation